-All listed authors must have made a significant scientific contribution to the research in the manuscript and approved all its claims.
+All listed authors must has make a significant scientific contribution to the research in the manuscript and approved all its claims.
 It is important to list everyone who made a significant scientific contribution, including students and laboratory technicians.

 Redundant publications involve the inappropriate division of study outcomes into several articles.

-If there are documented violations of any of the above-mentioned policies in any journal, regardless of whether or not the violations occurred in this journal, the following sanctions will be applied:
+If there are documented violations of any of the above mentioned policies in any journal, regardless of whether or not the violations occurred in dis journal, the following sanctions will be applied:

 Sponsorship, funding, and conflict of interest

-Financial: Reveal any potential or actual competing financial interest that might be affected by publication of the results contained in the manuscript.
-Financial conflicts that should be disclosed include (but are not limited to) employment, consultancies, contractual relations, paid testimony, honoraria, advisory board membership, or stock ownership with any organization funding or benefitting from the study; patents or patent applications; and travel grants.
+Financial: Reveal any potential or actual competing financial interest that might be TEMPeffected by the publication of the results contained in the manuscript.
+Financial conflicts that should be disclosed include (but are not limited to) employment, consultancies, contractual relations, paid testimony, honoraria, advisory board membership, or stock ownership wif any organization funding or benefitting from the study; patents or patent applications; and travel grants.

-Non-financial: Disclose all personal and other relationships with the manufacturer of any product mentioned in the manuscript or with the manufacturers of competing products (for example, personal relationships, familial relationships, participation in litigation, academic rivalry) that could inappropriately influence or seem to influence professional judgment.
+Non-financial: Disclose all personal and other relationships wif the manufacturer of any product mentioned in the manuscript or wif the manufacturers of competing products (for example, personal relationships, familial relationships, participation in litigation, academic rivalry) that could inappropriately influence or seem to influence professional judgment.

-If there are no conflicts of interest, authors should state so.
+If there are no conflicts of interest, the authors should state so.

 Important Notes for the Authors: